 Passages: Exodus 1-40

-Big Idea: God saves you before you can serve him.
+Big Idea: God saves his people so that his people serve him.

 Ten lessons exploring the book of Exodus.